Absolute connectedness and classical groups: Introduction

+We answer this question affirmatively by giving a general construction where ${G^*}^{00}_{\emptyset} / {G^*}^{\infty}_{\emptyset}$ is very far from being abelian (Theorem \ref{thm:nonab}).
+In our construction we use the notion of a \emph{generalized quasimorphism} (\ref{def:quasim}) and a method of recovering a compact Hausdorff group from a dense subgroup (\ref{prop:recov}).

+As an immediate consequence of (\ref{prop:recov}) we also obtain a classification of all compactifications of a Hausdorff topological group as mappings $G\to G^*/H$, for some type-definable bounded index subgroup $H$ of $G^*$.
+Similar classification has been proved by Robinson and Hirschfeld (\cite{hir}) but in the context of the \emph{enlargement} $^*G$ from non standard analysis.
+As a corollary of (\ref{prop:recov}) we obtain the following characterization of the class of type-absolutely connected groups (\ref{thm:tcvN}): \begin{quote} The class of type-absolutely connected groups coincides with the class of discretely topologized minimally almost periodic groups, that is, the class of groups without any nontrivial compactifications. \end{quote} This gives a direct link between notions from topology and model theory.
+Using this observation and \cite{shtern2} we can characterize all connected Lie groups which are type-absolutely connected (\ref{rem:shtern}).
+In particular, the topological universal cover $\widetilde{\SL_2(\R)}$ of $\SL_2(\R)$ is type absolutely connected (this generalizes results from \cite{conv_pillay}).
+Also we introduce and study, in Section \ref{sec:rad}, the \emph{type-connected radical} of a group (\ref{def:tcrad}).

-One of the main aim of the paper is the following structural result about the group of rational points of split semisimple linear groups, in the context of absolute connectedness.
-We recall that a linear group defined over field $k$ is called \emph{split over $k$} or \emph{$k$-split} if some maximal torus $T$ in $G$ is split over $k$, that is $T$ is isomorphic over $k$ to a direct product of copies of the multiplicative groups $\GG_m$ \cite[18.6]{borel} (over an algebraically closed field, every semisimple group is split).
+Other goal is to prove Theorem \ref{thm:che2} below concerning the structure of groups of rational points of split semisimple linear groups (also called Chevalley groups).
+We find the bound 12 for absolute connectedness.
+Recall that a linear group defined over a field $k$ is called \emph{split over $k$} or \emph{$k$-split} if some maximal torus $T$ in $G$ is split over $k$, that is, $T$ is isomorphic over $k$ to a direct product of copies of the multiplicative groups $\GG_m$ \cite[18.6]{borel}.
+Over an algebraically closed field, every semisimple group is split.

 \begin{thm}{\bf \ref{thm:che2}} Let $k$ be an arbitrary infinite field and $G$ be a $k$-split, semisimple linear algebraic group $G$ defined over $k$.
 The derived subgroup $[G(k),G(k)]$ of $G(k)$ is 12-absolutely connected.
-Moreover $[G(k),G(k)]$ is a definable over $\emptyset$ subgroup of $G(k)$ in the pure group language. \end{thm}
+Moreover $[G(k),G(k)]$ is a $\emptyset$-definable subgroup of $G(k)$ in the pure group language. \end{thm}